-The Debate over Gender Selection
+The Debate : Gender Selection Pros and Cons

-Gender selection technologies are here to stay.
+18b52763b9Gender selection technologies are here to stay.
 But is it a “slippery slope” to social, ethical and environmental decline as some critics claim?
 Or is it simply a matter of reproductive choice, of making happy balanced families?
 Will it become a technology that so few will use that it won’t interfere with nature’s natural selection process?
 Or will the opposite occur?

-Sex Selection Opponents Say . . .
+Selection Opponents Say . . .

 With gender selection, we are basically creating “designer babies.”

-Gender selection technology facilitators are “playing God” by not leaving family balancing conception to nature.
+Gender selection technology facilitators are “playing God” by not leaving family balancing conception to nature

 Gender selection is a form of gender discrimination.